CLIUtils/CLI11/README.md

 Many of the defaults for subcommands and even options are inherited from their creators.
-The inherited default values for subcommands are `allow_extras`, `prefix_command`, `ignore_case`, `ignore_underscore`, `fallthrough`, `group`, `footer`,`immediate_callback` and maximum number of required subcommands.
+The inherited default values for subcommands are `allow_extras`, `prefix_command`, `ignore_case`, `ignore_underscore`, `fallthrough`, `group`, `usage`, `footer`, `immediate_callback` and maximum number of required subcommands.
 The help flag existence, name, and description are inherited, as well.

 Options have defaults for `group`, `required`, `multi_option_policy`, `ignore_case`, `ignore_underscore`, `delimiter`, and `disable_flag_override`.
 To